moq-wg/moq-transport/draft-ietf-moq-transport.md

 sends them a GOAWAY.

-When a subscriber receives the GOAWAY message, it starts of the process of connecting to the new relay and sending the SUBSCRIBE requests for all it's active subscriptions to the new relay.
+When a subscriber receives the GOAWAY message, it starts of the process of connecting to a new relay and sending the SUBSCRIBE requests for all it's active subscriptions to the new relay.
 The new relay will send a response to the subscribes and once this has happened, the subscription to the old relay can be stopped with an UNSUBSCRIBE.